nadavelkabets/Robot-Arm/README.md

 - Payload capacity of 1-3kg
 - Custom actuator design with 2 absolute encoders (motor and output), a BLDC motor and a strain wave reducer (harmonic drive)
 - Custom FOC BLDC driver for each motor based on SimpleFOC or VESC firmware.
-- Calculating the inverse kinematics for the robot
+- Calculating the inverse kinematics for the robot (ROS - robot operating system?)

 #### TBD:
 - Custom 3D printed strain wave reducer with a gear ratio of 1:30-1:50 that is back drivable.
 The following materials will be considered for the strain wave reducer: ABS, nylon, nylon 12CF, TPU95A, iglide I180PF.
 The bearing ball cages might be manufactured using SLA.
 (Siraya tech mecha?
 Tenacious/Blue mix?
 Phrozen nylon-green?)